Announcements

 These nutrients slow the progression of neurodegenerative diseases, maintaining healthy memory and cognitive functions with age.

-Thus, a proper diet acts as a shield for brain health, promoting active and fulfilling mental aging.
+Thus, an adequate diet acts as a shield for brain health, promoting active and full mental aging.